 The Adult High School diploma is offered at the Beltline Education Center.
 While enrolled in this program, students may be dually enrolled in select curriculum pathway courses as they work on their high school completion diploma.

 The Pathfinder Career Exploration program is designed for adults with disabilities and those who struggle academically.
 Students should have a high level of independence and be focused on transitioning to the workplace.
-We currently offer six Employability Skills-Focused Cohorts and two Career Pathways.
+Wake Tech offers six Employability Skills-Focused Cohorts and two Career Pathways.

 Call 919-334-1545 for more information.